-Doctor's / Dentist's Appointments
+Doctor / Dental Appointments

-Children cannot be allowed to leave school during school hours unless the child is collected from school by a parent and a letter is sent to the child's teacher.
+Children cannot be allowed to leave school during school hours unless the child is collected from school by a parent and the school office has been notified.
 We regret that, for reasons of safety, requests made by telephone or by the children themselves will not be sufficient.